Bitwarden Learning

 1. Create an Account and Master Password

-Use your work or team email (ex. thomas@company.com) to create an account directly through the Bitwarden self-registration page or from your Organization's invitation email.
+Use your work or team email (ex. thomas@company.com) to create an account directly from your Organization's invitation email or through the Bitwarden self-registration page.

 On the create your account screen, you will be prompted to set up a Master Password which you will use to access your vault.
 Be sure to store this somewhere securely as Bitwarden can not reset it for you.
 Use the Bitwarden Password Generator to help create a strong password or a memorable passphrase.